gromblr1/mkdocs-base/docs/darkness.md

 Related: [Isaac Luria: Father of the contemprary Kabbalah](https://en.wikipedia.org/wiki/Isaac_Luria)
 Related: [Blood libel](https://en.wikipedia.org/wiki/Blood_libel)
 Related: [The Protocols of the Elders of Zion](https://en.wikipedia.org/wiki/The_Protocols_of_the_Elders_of_Zion)
+Related: [Wandering Jew](https://en.wikipedia.org/wiki/Wandering_Jew)  <-- "concerns a Jew who taunted Jesus on the way to the Crucifixion and was then cursed to walk the earth until the Second Coming"
 [Anti-Semitism - Anti-Semitism in medieval Europe](https://www.britannica.com/topic/anti-Semitism/Anti-Semitism-in-medieval-Europe)  ((britannica.com))
 [Cainite.net (tons of Zionist news)](http://www.cainite.net/)
 [NETFLIX FOUNDER/CEO A DESCENDANT OF FREUD & BERNAYS](https://www.bitchute.com/video/rRQgXmLZ0WA/)  ((bitchute.com))